Waboom AI

 The 60-second setup

-Cowork keeps Claude Desktop running on a schedule trigger.
+Done.
 The task fires at the specified time.
-The output lands in your Cowork project list, ready to read.
+Output lands in your Cowork session list, ready to read.

 Five jobs worth automating today